 Federal and State mandates in the early 1990s required CHWD to install and use water meters with its customers, and the District became fully metered with metered billing by 2009.
-AWWA reports that the average lifespan of a water meter is only twenty years.
-Also, the technology platforms of water meters are rapidly evolving, as water meters become more information-technology-based, or "smarter," offering web-based data/analytics for CHWD and its customers to assist in better managing water distribution and consumption.
+AWWA reports that the average lifespan of a water meter is only 20 years.
+Also, water meter technology is rapidly evolving as water meters become more information-technology-based, or "smarter."
+Newer meters offer web-based data/analytics to help utilities and customers better manage water distribution and consumption.

 Like water mains, CHWD is facing the challenge of replacing its aging water meters en masse.
-To address this challenge, CHWD has taken the lead to form a consortium of 11-water agencies, plus the Sacramento Regional Water Authority, to take advantage of economies of scale, and identify opportunities to work together to realize significant long-term cost savings to replace water meters throughout the Sacramento region.
+To address this challenge, CHWD took the lead to form a consortium of 11 water agencies, plus the Sacramento area Regional Water Authority, to explore opportunities to work together to realize significant long-term cost savings to replace water meters and more generally manage these assets throughout the Sacramento region.